filipednb/spring-core/README.md

 **Spring IoC Container**

+The `org.springframework.beans` and `org.springframework.context` packages are the basis for Spring Framework's IoC container.
+The `BeanFactory` interface provides an advanced configuration mechanism capable of managing any type of object. `ApplicationContext` is a sub-interface of BeanFactory.
+It adds easier integration with Spring's AOP features; message resource handling (for use in internationalization), event publication; and application-layer specific contexts such as the `WebApplicationContext` for use in web applications.

+In short, the `BeanFactory` provides the configuration framework and basic functionality, and the `ApplicationContext` adds more enterprise-specific functionality.
+The ApplicationContext is a complete superset of the BeanFactory

 *   ApplicationContext interface represents the Spring IoC Container
 *   It is responsible for instantiating, configuring, and assembling the beans
 *   Container get its instructions on what objects to instantiate, configure and assemble by reading configuration metadata